AutoViML/featurewiz/README.md

 ## 2. Feature Selection
 <p>The second step is Feature Selection:<br>
-2. <b>Executing Feature Selection</b>: Once you have created 100's of new features, you still have two problems left to solve:
+<b>Executing Feature Selection</b>: Once you have created 100's of new features, you still have two problems left to solve:
 1. How do we interpret those newly created features?
 2. Which of these features is important and which are useless?
 How many of them are highly correlated to each other causing redundancy?
 3. Does the model overfit now on these new features and perform better or worse than before?
 <br>
 All are very important questions and you must be very careful using this feature_engg option in featurewiz.
 Otherwise, you can create a "garbage in, garbage out" problem.
 Caveat Emptor!
 <br>featurewiz uses the SULOV method and Recursive XGBoost to reduce features in order to select the best features for the model.
 Here is how.<br>
 <p><b>SULOV</b>: SULOV stands for `Searching for Uncorrelated List of Variables`.
-The SULOV method is similar to the Minimum-redundancy-maximum-relevance (mRMR) <a href="https://en.wikipedia.org/wiki/Feature_selection#Minimum-redundancy-maximum-relevance_(mRMR)_feature_selection">algorithm explained in wikipedia</a> as one of the best feature selection methods.
+The SULOV algorithm is similar to the Minimum-redundancy-maximum-relevance (mRMR) <a href="https://en.wikipedia.org/wiki/Feature_selection#Minimum-redundancy-maximum-relevance_(mRMR)_feature_selection">algorithm explained in wikipedia</a> as one of the best feature selection methods.
 The SULOV algorithm is explained in this chart below.
 Here is a simple way of explaining how it works:
 <ol>
 <li>Find all the pairs of highly correlated variables exceeding a correlation threshold (say absolute(0.7)).